KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Increases Cryo DMG by 15%
+* 2-Piece Set Bonus: Cryo DMG Bonus +15%
-* 4 Piece Set Bonus: When a character attacks an enemy affected by Cryo, their CRIT Rate is increased by 20%.
+* 4-Piece Set Bonus: When a character attacks an enemy affected by Cryo, their CRIT Rate is increased by 20%.
 If the enemy is Frozen, CRIT Rate is increased by an additional 20%.
 {% endtab %}

 {% tab title="Findings" %}